 Introduction

-This Guidlines is about the implementation if Internationalized Domains Names (IDN) under Internet domains.
+These Guidelines are about the implementation of Internationalized Domains Names (IDN) under Internet domains.
 IDN is standardized by IETF in IDNA 2008.

-The main target of this document are registries of TLDs that offer or plan to offer registrations of IDN domain names on second level.
-If the Registry Agreement between ICANN and the Registry Operator for the specific TLD says so, this document is binding for that TLD.
-For other TLDs this document is the best current practice.
-This document is also valuable for Registrars offering registration of IDN domain names and domain name owners adding IDN names under its domain.
+The main target of this document is Top-Level Domain (“TLD”) registries that offer or plan to offer registrations of IDNs under their Registry Agreements.
+For other registries (e.g. Country Code Top Level Domain Name registries) this document is the best current practice.
+These Guidelines are also valuable for registrars offering registration of IDNs and domain name owners adding IDN names under its domain.

 The document has been prepared by members of the IDN Guidelines Working Group (IDNGWG), listed in Appendix A, constituted following the Call for Community Experts.